davebenson/doom4-walkthrough/README.md

 As you approach another tall cliff, you can see Imps running off into the horizon: these can be shot but it's not worth the effort.
 You can also shoot The Possesseds below, but it's better to use them as walking health bonuses.

-## Mission 1: Fight: Pre-Blue-Keycard
+## Mission 1: Fight 1.1: Pre-Blue-Keycard

 This is the first real fight of the game.
 It occurs on a 2-level dual-figure-eight structure.